A dwelling in a green area having a 7 star NatHERS rating

 An accredited NatHERS assessor uses a NatHERS tool (e.g. First Rate 5) f0r a house rating assessment.
 Then, a the software generates a NatHERS star band.
 Consequently, by submitting the model, you can obtain a NatHERS Certificate for the house.
 This certificate shows that the house achieves a 6 star energy rating or 7 star energy rating (depending on the version of NCC).
 Additionally, NatHERS star rating is by far the most attractive pathway to obtain residential energy compliance

-What are the Steps of a NatHERS Rating?
+What are the Steps of NatHERS Rating?

 Initial Data Collection